+- X

-The x option builds only the McIDAS-X package.
-It is also the default (if you don't specify anything in the packages parameter.) xrd and flag can be the optional flag described below.
+- The x option builds only the McIDAS-X package.
+It is also the default (if you don't specify anything in the packages parameter.)

+- xrd

-- The xrd option builds only the McIDAS-XRD package. - all
+- The xrd option builds only the McIDAS-XRD package.

+- all

 The all option builds both the McIDAS-X and McIDAS-XRD packages, in that order.